AdShot Media LLC

 1) What "Limited Ad Serving" actually means

-“Limited Ad Serving” is Google’s way of restricting your ad delivery.
-It doesn’t always mean you violated a policy.
+"Limited Ad Serving" is Google's way of restricting your ad delivery.
+It does not always mean you violated a policy.
 Most of the time, it means the system detected risk (fast scaling, unstable tracking, payment issues, questionable landing page signals, or inconsistent behavior).

-2) Symptoms you’ll see (before you waste weeks)
+2) Symptoms you will see (before you waste weeks)

 Impressions drop suddenly